uhppoted/uhppoted/README.md

 # uhppote-go

 Go CLI and daemon/service implementation for the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
-Based largely on the [carbonsphere/UHPPOTE](https://github.com/carbonsphere/UHPPOTE) PHP implementation.

 ## Raison d'être

-Provide a cross-platform base library and system for access control systems based on the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
-The out-of-the-box application supplied with the boards is a 'Windows only' application which is not ideal for server use or integration with other systems (a Java/C# API is available on request).
+Provides a set of cross-platform building blocks for access control systems based on the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board, to supplement the 'Windows-only' out-of-the-box application supplied with the boards.

 ## Releases